-This year, we also looked at enhancing candidate environment, health and safety, and community. experience and optimising recruitment processes through The Company's two new factories in Mysuru and the launch of an applicant tracking system.
-The Company's Visakhapatnam began operations and have achieved endeavour behind launching this system has been to deliver the designated environment and sustainability targets. signature experience to candidates and new employees.
-With this, all our eight decorative paint factories have Taking forward the legacy of bringing innovative continued their journey towards achieving environment engagements at B-Schools, we embarked on the journey sustainability by: of using Virtual Reality (VR) technology for providing an immersive experience to the students in our interactions.
+This year, we also looked at enhancing candidate experience and optimising recruitment processes through the launch of an applicant tracking system.
+The Company's endeavour behind launching this system has been to deliver signature experience to candidates and new employees.
+Taking forward the legacy of bringing innovative engagements at B-Schools, we embarked on the journey of using Virtual Reality (VR) technology for providing an immersive experience to the students in our interactions.